 STEP 5: TURN RIGHT SIDE OUT

-Turn the bookmark right side out.
+Through the opening on the short side, turn the bookmark right side out.
 You can use a pencil to help turn the bookmark and poke out the corners.

 STEP 6: TURN RAW EDGE AND PRESS